wildstang/2013_electrical/Signs/README.md

 Todo:
 -----

-⁃	Approximate the timedWaitFunction() waitTime variable to correspond to the milliseconds used in delay()
+⁃	Test the new timedWaitFunction() with I2C to ensure it interrupts correctly

 ⁃	Finish prototype of I2C protocol